– World management except USA –

 Important stages in her career also include recitals at the Bavarian and Vienna State Operas, La Scala Milan and the Vienna Musikverein, concerts of Rossini’s Stabat mater with the Chicago Symphony Orchestra under Riccardo Muti, and her performances as Aida and Amelia (Simone Boccanegra) at La Scala Milan, a new production of Ariadne auf Naxos at the Semperoper Dresden under Christian Thielemann, concerts with the Vienna Philharmonic, concert performances of Aida with the Chicago Symphony Orchestra and the Verdi Requiem at the Salzburg Festival under Riccardo Muti as well as appearances as Leonora (Il trovatore) at the Bavarian State Opera.

 Krassimira Stoyanova is also one of the most sought-after singers on the concert podium.
 She sang in Beethoven’s 9th symphony with Riccardo Muti at the Ravenna Festival, with Colin Davis at St. Paul’s Cathedral in London, with Mariss Jansons at the Vatican as well as with Christian Thielemann and the Munich Philharmonic Orchestra, to name but a few.
-Her concert repertoire includes Verdi’s Requiem, Beethoven’s Missa solemnis, Strauss’ Four Last Songs, Dvořáks Requiem and Stabat mater.
+Her concert repertoire includes Verdi’s Requiem, Beethovens Missa solemnis, Strauss’ Vier letzte Lieder, Dvořáks Requiem und Stabat mater.

 Recent highlights include Verdi’s Requiem and Beethoven’s 9th Symphony at La Scala in Milan under Riccardo Chailly.
-She also gave several concerts as “Artist in Residence” with the Munich Radio Orchestra and sang in a new production of Aida at the Dresden Semperoper under the baton of Christian Thielemann, as well as in the title role of Ariadne auf Naxos at La Scala in Milan (musical director: Zubin Mehta) and in a new production in Florence (conductor: Daniele Gatti).
+As “artist in residence” she gave several concerts with the Munich Radio Orchestra.
+Furthermore, she could be seen in a new production of Aida at the Dresden Semperoper under the baton of Christian Thielemann, as well as in the title role of Ariadne auf Naxos at La Scala in Milan (musical director: Zubin Mehta) and in Florence (conductor: Daniele Gatti).

 Krassimira Stoyanova’s four solo CDs I palpiti d’amor, Slavic Opera Arias, Verdi and Verismo for the Orfeo label have been awarded important prizes.
 Her new CD with the complete songs for soprano and piano by Puccini was released by Naxos.